ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.e3dc-rscp/README.md

 </table>
 <a name="toc"></a>

+### Reuse of adapter configuration
+You can use the built-in "save"/"load"-Buttons in the Instance Settings to save your adapter settings in a json-file and load it from there, e.g. after you did a completely new ioBroker installation.

+But: in some situations the reuse of adapter configuration will lead to unexpected behavior.
+In cases where a new adapter version introduces new parameters like new lines in the Polling Interval list, reloading settings from an older json file will delete those new parameters. **This is why it's generally recommended to start with blank settings and re-enter them at least for every new minor version Y (x.Y.z):**
+1. Delete e3dc-rscp instance
+2. Create a new e3dc-rscp instance
+3. Enter settings manually (do *not* load settings from a json file)

 ## Coverage of interface messages
 ### Supported RSCP namespaces
 The RSCP protocol groups *Tags* (i.e. states or values) into *Namespaces* (i.e. groups of tags).